ahojnnes/local-feature-evaluation/INSTRUCTIONS.md

    As an input to image-based reconstruction, you need to compute 2D-to-2D feature correspondences between pairs of images.
 For the smaller datasets (Fountain, Herzjesu, South Building, Madrid Metropolis, Gendarmenmarkt, Tower of London), this must be done exhaustively for all image pairs.
 For the larger datasets (Alamo, Roman Forum, Cornell), this must be done by matching each image against its nearest neighbor image using the Bag-of-Words image retrieval system of COLMAP.

-     1. Exhaustive matching:
 First, make sure that all keypoints and descriptors exist.
 Then, run the corresponding section in the ``scripts/pipeline.m`` script.
 It is strongly recommended that you run this step on a machine with a CUDA-enabled GPU to speedup the matching process.
+   The benchmark pipeline script should run the matching fully automatically end-to-end, but you can find additional details below.

+     1. Exhaustive matching:
         Note that this step can take a significant amount of time.
 For example, the largest dataset for exhaustive matching (Madrid Metropolis) takes around 16 hours to match on a single NVIDIA Titan X GPU.
 It is therefore recommended to check whether everything works on one of the smaller datasets before running the bigger datasets.
+The code for this matching module is in ``scripts/exhaustive_matching.m``.
      2. Nearest neighbor matching:
+        First, you need to execute the image retrieval pipeline to find the most similar image in the dataset for every image in the dataset:

+            ./colmap/build/src/tools/vocab_tree_retriever_float \
+                --descriptor_path Roman_Forum/descriptors \
+                --database_path Roman_Forum/database.db \
+                --vocab_tree_path Roman_Forum/vocab-tree.bin \
+                > Roman_Forum/retrieval.txt

+        Then, run the ``scripts/approximate_matching.m`` Matlab script.

    In both cases, the output will be written to the ``matches`` folder inside the dataset folder.
 The matches for image pair ``${IMAGE_NAME1}`` and